GabrielHaeusler/tapbs-0.2-archive/README.md

 TAPBS applies four small patches to APBS 1.3 (in `src/patch_*`) to expose streamlined constructors, support precomputed maps, and reduce memory use.

-The historical installer **`installTAPBS.sh`** is also included verbatim for transparency.
+The historical installer **`installTAPBS.sh`** is also included verbatim as `scripts/installTAPBS_2011.sh` for transparency.
 You don’t need to run it; the modern instructions below are safer.

 ---